-Children aren’t the only ones who suffer when their mom or dad goes to prison.
+Children aren't the only ones who suffer when mom or dad goes to prison.

-Scriptures tell us why and how to reach out to the needy families of the incarcerated.
+Scripture guides us on how and why to reach out to the families of the incarcerated.

 Find out more about the greatest needs of children and their caregivers.

-Show lonely children that their parents in prison have not forgotten them.
+Show children that their parents in prison have not forgotten them.

-Bring renewed hope to couples trying to survive the challenges of incarceration.
+Bring hope to couples trying to survive the challenges of incarceration.

-Continue to encourage and support prisoners’ families throughout the entire year.
+Continue to encourage and support prisoners’ families throughout the year.

 Lift up the needs of children and families as they struggle to rebuild their lives.

-A relationship with a caring adult helps build character and decrease destructive behavior.
+A relationship with a caring adult helps build character, resolve painful emotions, and curb harmful behaviors.

 Scholars, ministry practitioners, pastors, and formerly incarcerated individuals discuss ways to create authentic relational encounters with prisoners and their families.

-After her only son was sentenced to life in prison, Carol Kent and her husband started a new ministry for prison inmates and their families.
+After her only son was sentenced to life in prison, Carol Kent and her husband started a new ministry for prisoners and their families.

-A look at the experience of incarceration both from the perspective of the prisoner and that of the inmate's family.
+A look at the experience of incarceration from the perspectives of prisoners and their families.